razoraze123/TEST/README.md

 ## Requirements
 - Python 3.10 or newer.
-- Google Chrome and the matching ChromeDriver.
+- Google Chrome.
+The ChromeDriver binary is downloaded automatically at runtime if `CHROME_DRIVER_PATH` is not provided.

 Install the Python dependencies using: